Edit

 Share via

-How to evaluate generative AI models and applications with Azure AI Foundry
+Evaluate generative AI models and applications by using Azure AI Foundry

-To thoroughly assess the performance of your generative AI models and applications when applied to a substantial dataset, you can initiate an evaluation process.
-During this evaluation, your model or application is tested with the given dataset, and its performance will be quantitatively measured with both mathematical based metrics and AI-assisted metrics.
+If you want to thoroughly assess the performance of your generative AI models and applications when applied to a substantial dataset, you can initiate an evaluation process.
+During this evaluation, your model or application is tested with the given dataset, and its performance is quantitatively measured with both mathematical-based metrics and AI-assisted metrics.
 This evaluation run provides you with comprehensive insights into the application's capabilities and limitations.

-To carry out this evaluation, you can utilize the evaluation functionality in Azure AI Foundry portal, a comprehensive platform that offers tools and features for assessing the performance and safety of your generative AI model.
-In Azure AI Foundry portal, you're able to log, view, and analyze detailed evaluation metrics.
+To carry out this evaluation, you can use the evaluation functionality in the Azure AI Foundry portal, a comprehensive platform that offers tools and features for assessing the performance and safety of your generative AI model.
+In the Azure AI Foundry portal, you're able to log, view, and analyze detailed evaluation metrics.

-In this article, you learn to create an evaluation run against model or a test dataset with built-in evaluation metrics from Azure AI Foundry UI.
+In this article, you learn to create an evaluation run against a model or a test dataset with built-in evaluation metrics from the Azure AI Foundry UI.
 For greater flexibility, you can establish a custom evaluation flow and employ the custom evaluation feature.
-Alternatively, if your objective is solely to conduct a batch run without any evaluation, you can also utilize the custom evaluation feature.
+You can also use the custom evaluation feature to conduct a batch run without any evaluation.

 Prerequisites

-• A test dataset in one of these formats: csv or jsonl.
+• A test dataset in one of these formats: CSV or JSON Lines (JSONL).

 • An Azure OpenAI connection.
-A deployment of one of these models: GPT 3.5 models, GPT 4 models, or Davinci models.
-Required only when you run AI-assisted quality evaluation.
+A deployment of one of these models: a GPT-3.5 model, a GPT-4 model, or a Davinci model.
+Required only when you run AI-assisted quality evaluations.

 Create an evaluation with built-in evaluation metrics